skymen/howlerWrapper/README.md

 ### dbToLinear / linearToDb / dbToLinear_nocap / linearToDb_nocap
   Methods used to convert from the linear range to the dB range, 0 being -60dB and 1 being 0dB.
 It will also, auto convert any number under -60db to 0 instead of approaching 0 as the dBs approach -Infinity.

-  You never need to use these methods, but it helps knowing they exist.
+  *Note: You never need to use these methods, but it helps knowing they exist.*

 ### play
   Play an audio and put it in a group.